 WHAT MEASURES SHOULD YOU TAKE?

 Current market changes as a result of the formation of networks and alliances as well as new technical possibilities (such as IoT, Blockchain and KI) have a strong impact on current and future IT projects in the maritime environment.

-The switch to Industry 4.0 represents a major challenge for port and terminal operators: Adaptation measures to new ship sizes require an enormous amount of time and capacity, which are then lacking for necessary digitization projects.
+The switch to Industry 4.0 represents a major challenge for port and terminal operators: Adaptation measures to new ship sizes require an enormous amount of time and capacity, which are then lacking for necessary digitisation projects.
 For terminal and port operators, there are a number of possible measures, most of which have to be located in adjustments to the current IT infrastructure.
-We are happy to review your existing processes and IT systems in your logistics, and with you derive concrete steps to make your processes "smart".
+We are happy to carry out an inventory of existing processes and IT systems in your logistics with you and derive concrete steps to make your processes "smart".

 If you have any questions about this or other topics on the blog, please contact email@example.com.